simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 [TOC]

 In SimpleSAMLphp every part that needs to interact with the user by using a web page, uses templates to present the HTML.
-SimpleSAMLphp comes with a default set of templates that presents a anonymous look.
+SimpleSAMLphp comes with a default set of templates that presents an anonymous look.

 You may create your own theme, where you add one or more template files that will override the default ones.
 This document explains how to achieve that.